Line outputs and headphone outputs are two similar audio connections that are frequently confused with one another.

 As a result, interchanging them may not give you pretty good results.
 However, you can easily use the headphone out as a line out without damaging your equipment.

-Besides, some of the modern devices, such as keyboards, may not have a separate line out and headphone out ports.
+Besides, some modern devices, such as keyboards, may not have separate line out and headphone out ports.
 If your device only comes with a headphone out, for instance, you can use it as a line out as well.

 However, keep the volume down to prevent any damage to your device or ensure you are getting good audio with little noise or distortion.

 So the bottom line is that you may use your device’s headphone output as a line out.
 This will not cause any significant distortion or reduce signal quality intensity.

 Line outs can be used with headphone outs.
 Although headphone outputs are not as clean as line output signals, they can be used as line-outs without sacrificing sound quality.

 It’s a good idea to keep the volume down as a general rule.
 This is because, when compared to a Line Out signal, a headphone out signal offers a substantially louder audio output.
 This will decrease noise and prevent signal distortion.

 Despite the fact of the matter is that using a headphone-out as a line-out is a conceivable possibility.